turingschool/front-end-curriculum/lessons/module-3/intro-to-cypress-testing.md

 npm start
 ```

-Once you have application running, experiment with the application and then examine the FE code to see how the application runs.
+Once you have application running, use the application and then examine the FE code to see how the application runs.
+(The fake log-in information is located in [this file](https://github.com/turingschool-examples/feedback-loop-api/blob/main/mockData/users.js){:target='blank'}.)
 It's not important to understand every line of code, but take note of the various user flows and how the various API calls work.

+For example, you don't need to know how Router works; instead, use the application and see how the URL changes as you navigate through the website.
 </section>

 ## Learning Goals:
-* Understand what end-to-end tests are
+* Understand how acceptance testing & end-to-end testing differ from unit & integration testing
-* Become familiar with what Cypress is and the tools available to it
+* Become familiar with what Cypress is
 * Practice testing a React application with Cypress including:
-  * Filling out forms and switching of routes
+  * Filling out forms and switching routes
   * Happy and sad path user flows that require network requests

+## A little background

+So far in your time at Turing, you've learned a lot about unit/integration testing.
+The paradigm you've learned so far is testing individual functions or classes (unit tests) to verify that they produce the same output every time, and the interactions between those functions/classes (integration tests).

+We haven't tested anything that's on the DOM - our whole testing perspective has been from the point of view of the developer.
+This makes sense - after all, tests are there to tell us if something in our codebase breaks!

+However, because the apps we build are meant to be used by, well, _users_, it's also important that we ensure that our apps work from their perspective!

+In this lesson, we're going to learn about **acceptance testing** and **end-to-end testing** (also known as E2E testing).

+## What are acceptance tests?

+In our User Stories lesson, we learned about describing user flows.
+We also learned about writing _acceptance criteria_.
+A user story describes the WHAT of a user flow: what is supposed to happen?
+Acceptance criteria describes the HOW of a user flow: how is that accomplished?

+Acceptance testing ensures that the acceptance criteria were successfully implemented.
+It doesn't just manually call functions - it runs the actual application and walks through a user flow via the app UI.
+When we run acceptance tests, we use the client, and stub out (we'll learn about this later) our network requests and other services.

+You can think of testing complexity moving from unit testing to integration testing, from integration testing to acceptance testing.

+Consider testing a site like Twitter.
+When the developers build out the login functionality, it's mission critical that it works as expected in all cases, including obscure edge cases.
+Just testing the functions in isolation wouldn't be enough.
+For true confidence in an app, we need to test that the user experiences the expected user flow.

+Most of the tests we write in Cypress are going to be acceptance tests!

 ## What are end-to-end tests?
-`End-to-end` tests add another layer of confidence to your testing by running your entire application including the client, API, database, and other services.
-This helps boost a developer's confidence with their app ensuring that the **user flow** works correctly.
+`End-to-end` ("E2E") tests add another layer of confidence to your testing by running your entire application including the client, API, database, and other services.
+This helps boost a developer's confidence with their app ensuring that the **user flow** works correctly in the production environment (or something very similar to the production environment).
 Although they can be expensive in the initial setup, they test how a user would interact with an application.

 This is the final layer that should be added in addition to `unit` and `integration` tests.
-While these tests focus more on the code written and help pinpoint potential errors for the developer, `end-to-end` tests are useful for the end user.
+While these tests focus more on the code written and help pinpoint potential errors for the developer, `acceptance` and `end-to-end` tests are useful for the end user.
 Think about the various happy and sad path user flows your last project encompassed.
 This could include the *happy paths* of displaying a list of movies or adding a movie to their favorites.
 Maybe the route changes if a user clicks on a button.
 There are also the *sad paths* to those user flows.
 What if the movie has already been favorited?
 What if a route doesn't exist?

 ##  What is Cypress?